shaurya-afk/shaurya-afk/README.md

+## Hi, I'm Shaurya! 👋

-👋 Hey there!
-I'm Shaurya, a passionate BTech CSE student at KIIT University 🎓.
+I'm a BTech CSE student at KIIT University with a passion for coding and game development.
+Here's a little about me:
-My coding journey has taken me through the realms of HTML and CSS, and I'm fluent in languages like C/C++ 🖥️.
-I've also dabbled in C#.

-🕹️ I have a strong interest in game development and am familiar with Unity Engine, with some experience in 2D game development 🎮.
-Follow me to stay updated on my coding journey!
+- 🌐 I'm well-versed in HTML and CSS, making web development a breeze.
+- 💻 Proficient in programming languages like C/C++.
+- 🎮 Familiar with Unity Engine and experienced in 2D game development.
+- 🕹️ Eager to learn and explore the world of game development.

+### 🔧 Skills

+- **Languages**: HTML, CSS, C/C++
+- **Game Development**: Unity Engine, 2D Game Development

+### 🎯 Interests

+I'm particularly interested in game development and coding projects that challenge my skills and creativity.
+You can find some of my work below.

+### 🚀 Projects

+- [SpaceX Website Clone]: A clone of SpaceX webiste as of 2023 (only front-end), it basically shows how I implemented the official website's hover effects etc.
+- [Apple Website Clone]: A clone of apple's official webiste, by understanding the base concepts about **HTML & CSS**.t

+Feel free to explore my repositories to see more of my work.

+### 📫 Let's Connect

+I'm always open to collaborating on exciting projects and connecting with fellow developers.
+You can reach me via [email](mailto:youremail@example.com) or find me on [LinkedIn]([https://www.linkedin.com/in/yourprofile](https://www.linkedin.com/in/shaurya-sharma-311b74278/))!

+Thanks for stopping by!
+Let's code and create amazing things together! 🚀
 <!---
 shaurya-afk/shaurya-afk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.